Howard University students protested on Thursday following news that six university employees were fired for “double-dipping” financial aid.

 An outside auditor found last year that university employees misappropriated financial aid funding over the course of nine years.
 Some university employees were receiving grants from the school to attend classes, while also receiving tuition remission, the investigation found, earning more money than their education cost and pocketing the difference.
 The university did not disclose the specific amount of money that might have been misappropriated.

-The public did not find out about the allegations of financial misconduct until Tuesday after blogging platform Medium posted an expose that has since been deleted.
+The public did not find out about the allegations of financial misconduct until Tuesday, after blogging platform Medium posted an expose which has since been deleted.

 “The audit revealed that the combination of University grants and tuition remission exceeded the total cost of attendance.
 As a result, some individuals received inappropriate refunds.”

-The outside auditors hired by the university delivered their findings in May, while Howard was in the midst of its own internal investigation.
-The university’s investigation began in December 2016 and lasted through September when a probe of individual employee actions was completed and the six employees terminated.
+The outside auditors hired by the University delivered their findings in May 2017, while Howard University was in the midst of their own internal investigation.
+The University’s investigation began in December 2016 and lasted through September 2017, when an investigation of individual employee actions was completed and the six employees terminated.

-CNN’s Marlena Baldacci, Christina Zdanowicz and Kwegyirba Croffie contributed to this report.
+CNN’s Marlena Balducci and Christina Zdanowicz contributed to this report.